musangisilvia/my-first-webpage/README.md

   Silvia Musangi

 ### Description of Project
     This project was created as my first webpage.
 It contains two pages.
-The pages show some of my favourite things and the modules to be covered during the five week course at <a href="http://www.moringaschool.com">Moringa School</a>.
+The pages show some of my favourite things and the modules to be covered during the five week course at Moringa School.

 #### Setup Instructions
     To setup fork the repository from github then clone it on your pc.
 Ensure that you have git bash on your pc in order to complete the set up.